 What they do

-In Western Australia, grain, oilseed or pasture growers plan, organise and manage the production of crops such as wheat, oats and barley, oilseeds (for example canola), and ryegrass for pasture crops.
+Grain, oilseed or pasture growers plan, organise and manage the production of crops such as wheat, oats and barley, oilseeds and ryegrass, and other plant species, that can be used as pasture crops.
 They manage farming operations including the harvesting and storage of produce, the sale of produce, budgeting and business management, staff management, and property maintenance.
-They usually work in rural regions ranging from the north through to the south and south-west of the State.
+In Western Australia, grain, oilseed or pasture growers usually work in rural regions ranging from the north through to the south and south-west of the state.

 Grain, oilseed or pasture growers work on the farm in an office setting and outdoors in the fields in all kinds of weather.
 They work long hours every day and during harvest season these hours can increase substantially.
 They operate heavy machinery, and chemicals and fertilisers are used in crop production.
 Adhering to occupational health and safety standards largely reduces the risk of injury.